exactlab/vhpc/README.md

 ### (Optional) Install Extra Packages on the Virtual Cluster

-Provide a file `packages.yml` with extra packages to be installed by `pip` and/or `dnf`, with a bind mount to the headnode:
+Provide a file `packages.yml` with extra packages to be installed by `pip` and/or `dnf`, with a bind mount to both headnode and worker nodes:

 ```yaml
 ...